hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/xou_model.rst

 Theorem 3.7 (p.56):

-Under optimal switching approach it is optimal to re-enter the market if and only if **all** of the following conditions hold true:
+Under the optimal switching approach it is optimal to re-enter the market if and only if **all** of the following conditions hold true:

 a) There are two distinct roots to :math:`f_b:\ x_{b1},x_{b2}`
 b) :math:`\exists \tilde{a}^* \in (x_{b1},x_{b2})` satisfying :math:`F(\tilde{a}^*)e^{\tilde{a}^*}=F'(\tilde{a}^*)(e^{\tilde{a}^*}+c_b)`